micawarita/DSTI_AWSCLASS/Instance_with_Rserver.md

 (I don’t know the reaon.
 Here are the description from the instruction URL) In the EC2 launch wizard, you define a security group, which acts as a virtual firewall that controls the traffic for one or more instances.
 For your R-based analysis environment, you have to open up port 8787 for RStudio Server and port 3838 for Shiny Server.

-### 10. Click “Review and Launch”
+### 7. Click “Review and Launch” and “Launch”

-### 11. Click “Launch”
+### 8. Choose “Choose a key pair” which I created before.

-### 12. Choose “Choose a key pair” which I created before.
+### 9. Check whether I can access R-studio from web-browser

-Here is the proof I launched an instance ＼(ﾟ▽ﾟ=))／…
+Address will change everytime we launch the instance. http://ec2-52-16-199-204.eu-west-1.compute.amazonaws.com:8787

-And this is the proof that I successfully launched R studio on AWS and I can access it from WWW. http://ec2-52-16-199-204.eu-west-1.compute.amazonaws.com:8787
+## Issue

-But unfortunately, something was wrong with my username & password settings.
+By this procedure, unfortunately, something was wrong with my username & password settings.
-I couldn’t login…
+Need to figure out why...